-Richard and Ellen shared several pictures of their Garden Coop build along with notes about how they customized it for their California backyard.
+Richard and Ellen shared several pictures of their Garden Coop chicken coop build along with notes about how they customized it for their California backyard.
 The rest of the post comes from them. . .

 We just finished construction of a slightly modified Garden Coop, and we love it (as do our hens).
 Here are some of the changes we made:

-Trapdoor in hen house floor
+Adding a trapdoor in the hen house floor

 I altered the floor a bit.
 Effectively, we made a trapdoor so that we could sweep henhouse bedding out as needed.
 If I were doing it again, I’d make the trapdoor a bit deeper (extending further back from the henhouse access door).
 As it is, it’s not as helpful as it might be.
 However, my younger son loves it — it’s a secret door!